I have structured my publications under the following four headings:

 Reducing Red Tape

-This book is a collaboration between Mattia Wegmann and myself, and is based on our practical experiences gained in assisting local stakeholders to identify and address Red Tape.
+This book is a collaboration between Mattia Wegmann and myself.
+It is based on our practical experiences gained in assisting local stakeholders to identify and address Red Tape.
 It consolidates our work on Reducing Red Tape in the context of Local Economic Development.
-The book is available as a printable e-book for free, or you can order it in a A4 Paperback format (printing and shipping costs apply) from the Mesopartner Bookstore.
+The book is available as a printable e-book for free, or you can order it in an A4 Paperback format (printing and shipping costs apply) from the Mesopartner Bookstore.

 Increasingly governments and international organizations are attempting to reduce bureaucracy and red tape.
 While many of these reforms are aimed at national laws and reducing the costs of compliance, not much guidance is available on how local stakeholders can identify and attempt to streamline red tape at a local level.

 In this publication, Shawn Cunningham and Mattia Wegmann share their practical experience in reducing red tape at a local level.
 The manual is aimed at local economic development facilitators that are working on improving the cooperation between public and private stakeholders.